VirtualPhotonics/Vts.Gui.Wpf/readme.txt

 Virtual Tissue Simulator (VTS) Project
-Copyright (c) 2009 - 2017 Laser Microbeam and Medical Program
+Copyright (c) 2009 - 2018 Laser Microbeam and Medical Program

-In Visual Studio 2010, 2013 or 2015, open the file <Vts.Gui.Wpf dir>Vts.Gui.Wpf.sln
+In Visual Studio 2010, 2013, 2015 or 2017 open the file <Vts.Gui.Wpf dir>\Vts.Gui.Wpf.sln

 For more information about coding conventions and how to contribute to our Open Source effort see our developer website at: https://github.com/VirtualPhotonics/VTS/wiki